duke-malaria-collaboratory/2022-07-12-DiscovR/index.md

 <h2 id="general">Application</h2>

-You can find the application for the workshop [here](https://forms.gle/ibUES5nxmDGukLsZA).
+You can find the application for the workshop [here](https://forms.gle/ibUES5nxmDGukLsZA). <strong>The application deadline is Monday May 30, 2022.</strong>

 <strong>No prior experience in R is required!</strong> R setup and installation help will also be provided.

 <h2 id="general">General Information</h2>